matanr1/CTFs/Matrix2021/Pwn/valut2/vault2.md

 ```

-now we need to add decrypt function in order to decrypt the password
+Now we need to add a decrypt function in order to decrypt the password
 ```python
 def decrypt_char(base_num, char):
     for c in"ABCDEFGHIJKLMNOPQRSTUVWXYZ":